TonyFlury/repeatedtestframework/README.rst

    - Provides additional decorators allowing the application of ``unittest`` test method decorators (``skip``, ``skipIf`` etc) to one or more of the automatically generated test cases.
 Can also apply your own arbitrary test method decorators to the generated test case methods.
    - Can combine Automatically generated test methods and explicitly provided test method on the same ``unittest.TestCase`` class.

-See :doc:`Using the Framework <using>` for full details of how to use the Framework, including how to customise the Framework, and how to apply decorators to the generated test methods.
+See `Using the Framework`_ for full details of how to use the Framework, including how to customise the Framework, and how to apply decorators to the generated test methods.

-See :doc:`Why Use the Framework <WhyUse>` for a more detailed comparison of the Framework against other traditional ways of using the unittest module to achieve the same multiple test cases for the same functionality item with different data.
+See `Why Use the Framework`_ for a more detailed comparison of the Framework against other traditional ways of using the unittest module to achieve the same multiple test cases for the same functionality item with different data.

 ------------
 Installation